 Enforcing and Enacting State Consumer Protection and Environmental Laws

 - The attorneys general of Massachusetts and New Mexico brought lawsuits to protect consumers from deceptive marketing practices and scams run by some competitive energy and some clean energy companies.
+In August 2020, the Massachusetts attorney general reached a $10 million settlement with Starion Energy, which she had sued over its deceptive sales tactics that lured customers into expensive contracts with high electricity rates.

 - The attorney general of Virginia, in December 2019, enforced state environmental laws, regulations, and permits against a pipeline company for alleged violations of runoff and other water quality requirements related to pipeline construction.
 More information about this lawsuit can be found here (“Virginia”).

 - The attorney general of Pennsylvania, in December 2017, sued a fracking company for alleged unfair and deceptive conduct when dealing with impacted landowners.
+In 2020, the attorney general released a report on a two-year grand jury investigation into Pennsylvania’s fracking industry and the failure of state agencies to adequately regulate the industry and protect public health.

 - The attorney general of Illinois initiated legislation that was enacted in August 2019 to provide consumers with meaningful information to understand what choosing alternative electric and gas suppliers as their energy providers would mean for their utility bills.